tnelson/Forge/forge/examples/README.md

 * `examples/bst` contains a series of models of binary search trees.
   - `bst_1.frg` and `bst_2.frg` are in Relational Forge, and focus on structural invariants for trees and the BST invariant (vs. an incorrect version). `bst_3.frg` and `bst_4.frg` are in Temproal Forge and model a recursive descent on an arbitrary tree following the correct vs. incorrect invariant.
 Both the Relational and Temporal Forge versions have visualization scripts.

+For a more advanced example, see:

+* `examples/prim`, which contains a model of Prim's MST algorithm, with notes on verification.

 ## A Note on Visualization

 Some of these examples use "old style" visualizer scripts, i.e., from 2022 and 2023.
 These should still work as normal, but please report any issues!